Skip to main content

 Part of the middleware code

-const startX = compWidth;
+const startX = compWidth + textWidth / 2;

-const finalX = -textWidth;
+const finalX = -textWidth / 2;

-const totalDistance = textWidth + compWidth;
+const travelDistance = textWidth + compWidth;

 Once we know our new duration of the animation, we need to change the duration of the Composition, as well as the duration of the layer which contains the Text element.